 Healthcare providers debate ways to offer patients manageable payment options

-Considering this disconnect, healthcare finance leaders today are faced with a critical challenge: how to more effectively offer patients manageable payment options without tying up hospital cash flow or overwhelming staff.
+Healthcare finance leaders today are faced with a critical challenge: how to effectively offer patients manageable payment options without tying up hospital cash flow or overwhelming staff.

-Several healthcare finance executives discussed their work in improving the patient financial experience and the growing role of patient financing in a roundtable titled, “The Financing Factor: How healthcare providers are balancing healthcare affordability and revenue integrity.”
+Several healthcare finance executives discussed their work in improving the patient financial experience and the growing role of patient financing as part of a recent roundtable titled, “The Financing Factor: How healthcare providers are balancing healthcare affordability and revenue integrity.”
 Here are their top insights.

 What are your experiences with patient financing?